 Make sure you purchase a Body Brush that is created specifically for the purpose of dry body brushing.
 You can choose a medium or firm brush for your body.
 I have been using Bodecare Dry Body Brushes and love their quality and design.

 Bodecare have an extensive range available, so that you find the right style and shape to suit your needs.
 I personally use the Tampico Firm Bristle for my body and the softer Jute for my face.
 If you are new to body brushing you may prefer to start with a medium bristle.

 It’s important to stroke the brush in one direction, quite firmly, and work towards your lymph nodes (generally away from your heart) to push the toxins in the right direction.
 It is perfectly normal for your skin to tingle and go a little red, and your skin will build up a bit of resilience over time.

 I spend between 4 and 10 minutes depending on how much time I have.
 Although some people spend 20 minutes methodically working their way all over their body!

 When I first started, I would do it twice a day, before work and after my shower at night.
 You can do it before a shower too, however it should always be performed on dry skin only.
-Now that I have a toddler in tow, my “me time” in the mornings is limited so I now just stick to after my shower.
+Now that I have a toddler in tow, my “me time” in the mornings is limited so I now just stick do it while I watch a bit of TV before bed each night.
 I then apply my delicious homemade body butter and feel absolutely divine!

 How to keep your brush clean